Home » West Palm Beach Medical Malpractice Lawyer » How Long Do I Have to File a Medical Malpractice Claim in Florida?

 However, you have to file your claim within Florida’s statute of limitations.
 An experienced attorney can help you make sure you meet all deadlines that apply to your case.

-To get the compensation you deserve, contact a Florida medical malpractice lawyer at the Law Offices of Casey D. Shomo today.
+To get the compensation you deserve, contact a West Palm Beach medical malpractice lawyer at the Law Offices of Casey D. Shomo today.
 Call our office at 561-659-6366 or fill out the form below to arrange a free consultation.